cryptovisionapp/cryptovision-guide/docs/src/guide/transaction-window.md

 ## Classify Transactions

-We recommend that you journalize transactions on a regular basis for the purpose of calculating taxes to be paid at the end of the fiscal year and for your own portfolio management.
+We recommend that you journalize transactions on a regular basis for the purpose of calculating profits and losses and for your own portfolio management.

 ### Approval status of transactions
 Transactions are classified into four categories based on their approval status.